Volunteers are key to the life of the cathedral.

 Where do you see yourself volunteering?

 Attendance at worship not only fosters a sense of community, of sharing in a common faith journey, but it also seeks to nurture body, soul, and mind.
 That is a lot to accomplish in one hour once a week!
 A program of reflection and discussion of the Bible is essential for our growth in understanding as Christians.
-We currently offer weekly, bi-weekly, and monthly Bible Study and Study Groups.
-As well, during the seasons of Advent and Lent, a variety of study programs are offered.
+We are currently looking to offer weekly, bi-weekly, and monthly Bible Study and Study Groups.
+If you would like more information, or if you have an idea for a study topic, we would be pleased to hear from you.

 The Gospel spurs us to compassionate service, advocacy, and justice.
 Approaches to Outreach incorporate utilizing all our resources – our time, talents, skills, connections, passions, abilities, finances, and so forth as we are able.
 If you would like to be involved with Outreach intitiaves of the Cathedral Church or you have ideas to share please connect with Gillian Doucet Campbell, Engagement Leader.
-She can be reached by email here.

 Some of the ways we engage in community through the Cathedral Church: